ihmeuw/vivarium_research/docs/source/model_design/concept_model/monte_carlo_uncertainty/index.rst

 What is a draw?
 ++++++++++++++++

-We can think of a draw as a single iteration of some calculation or model run within a series of calculations or model runs that make up the summary estimates.
+A draw is a sample from a probability distribution.
+We use the 1,000 draws/samples (or some other :math:`n` number of draws) to represent the distribution, instead of using a continuous density function from which each individual draw was sampled.

 Draws in GBD
 ~~~~~~~~~~~~~

 With the exception of covariate and population size estimates, the GBD calculates 1,000 draw-level estimates for each outcome value and then reports the mean, 2.5th percentile, and 97.5th percentile across those draw-level values as the final estimate and 95% uncertainty interval for each outcome.
+The 1,000 draw-level estimates for each outcome are estimated by performing the calculation required to produce that estimate 1,000 times using 1,000 draws of each parameter used in that calculation.

 .. todo::

   Provide some documentation on if there is any draw-level continuity in the GBD.
 I've never known but always wondered how this works!
 Are there any good GBD resources here?

+  Also, I believe that future GBD rounds may use 500 draws instead of 1,000.
+Need to confirm this.

 Draws for non-GBD parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~